Ruud14/SecurityCamera/README.md

 - FFMPEG

-Part of the script running on the raspberry pi in version 2 & 3 is based on this project https://github.com/pschmitt/docker-picamera from https://github.com/pschmitt
+Part of the script running on the raspberry pi in version 2 & 3 is based on [this project](https://github.com/pschmitt/docker-picamera).

 This project assumes that the Raspberry Pi and the server/host are on the same network.